ndew623/mnpk8sguides/kustomize/README.md

   template:
     spec:
       containers:
-      - image: my-image:prod
+      - image: server:5000/my-image:4.3.2
         name: example-container
 ```

 The `patches.yaml` file contains a spec for a Deployment, but only for the options that we are replacing.
 In this case, the container image and number of replicas.

-The resource limits and environment variable from the Deployment are not included in this patches.yaml, so they will not be changed.
+The resource limits and environment variable from the original Deployment are not included in this patches.yaml, so they will not be changed.

 There a couple of quirks to `patches.yaml`:
 1. `kind: Deployment` and `name: example` could be used to target this patch to our Deployment called example.
 The `target:` property in the `kustomization.yaml` overrides this.
   - So `kind:` and `name:` still need to be present, but because of `target:` their values don't matter.
     - really, with `target:` in the kustomization.yaml you could edit patches.yaml to have `kind: ASDF` and `name: qwerty` and it still works.
-      - i don't fully understand why tbh
+      - (i don't fully understand why tbh)
 2. We didn't change the container name (`example-container`), but it still has to be included.
 This is because the `containers:` property is a list, and kustomize will use the `name` field from list elements to identify them.

 # Running the Command